saltstack/salt-windows-msi/README.md

 - A problem during the install causes the installation to be rolled back, as in a database transaction.
 - Built-in logging (/l option to msiexec).
-- *_amd64.msi does not run on 32bit Windows.
+- The 32/64bit msi installer only run on the respecitve 32/64bit Windows.
+- Both 32/64bit msi installers can be build on the same client.

 ###On unattended install ("silent install")###